EUROMAMMALS/eurodeer_db/documentation/database_dictionary/README.md

 ## Example

-Pull database_dictionary directory and open 'Data_Dictionary_Script.sh' for a bash-script with the whole procedure.
+Pull the directory database_dictionary to your local drive and open 'Data_Dictionary_Script.sh' for a bash-script with the whole procedure.